Comparing Atkins Diet vs. Dukan Diet

 Next, you can start consuming carbs from 28 approved vegetables.

 Protein-only days are still available, but you must ensure you consume various nutrients.
-Your oat bran intake also increases by half a tablespoon.
+Your oat bran intake also increases by 0.5 tablespoons.

 Phase 3 – The Consolidation Phase.